Hoffenheim 0-6 Bayern Munich: Dream Zirkzee debut marred by off-field events

 Hopp also headed onto the pitch and shook hands with Bayern officials and the referee, who finally blew up in a strange conclusion to a one-sided match.

-Leaders Bayern put Hoffenheim to the sword, adapting seamlessly to life without the injured Robert Lewandowski as 18-year-old Joshua Zirkzee scored on his first Bundesliga start.
+Bayern put Hoffenheim to the sword, adapting seamlessly to life without the injured Robert Lewandowski as 18 year-old Joshua Zirkzee scored on his first Bundesliga start.